sathwik22/Car-Service-AI-Assistant/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-Copyright © 2025 Bosch.
-All rights reserved.

 ## Acknowledgments

--   Bosch Car Service for automotive expertise
+- Car Service for automotive expertise
 -   Perplexity AI for natural language processing capabilities
 -   Material-UI team for the component library